This article discusses the iOS features that are supported on Secure Mail.

 Modern authentication using Microsoft Office 365

 Secure Mail for iOS supports modern authentication using Microsoft office 365.
-This method implements an OAuth token-based authentication with user name and password.
+For details, see Modern authentication with Office 365.